MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

     SONAR_FEATURE = 0x20
 ```

-The "constants" are all defined as class variables of the PrivateConstants class.
+The "constants" are all defined as class variables within the PrivateConstants class.

 ##### Command IDs
 The first section of the file defines the command IDs.
 These values must match those
 [defined in the server](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L128).
-When adding a new feature, make sure that server is updated with the new value, and that
+When adding a new feature, make sure that server command ID is updated with the same
-you add the new feature ID after the last command ID in the file.
+value.
+Add the new feature ID after the last feature ID.
+This will maintain using the
+command ID as index.

 ###### _SONAR SIDEBAR_